• Skip to primary navigation

 • Turn the Instant Pot to sauté and add the olive oil.

 • Brown the pork on all sides.
-You may have to work in batches to brown all of the pork: Add as much pork as will fit comfortably into your Instant Pot.
-When browned on all sides, remove the pork and set aside on a plate until all the pieces are browned.
+Work in batches if needed - don't crowd the pot during browning.
+When each batch is browned on all sides, set aside until all pieces are browned.

-• Add the pork or chicken broth, orange juice and lime juice and deglaze the pot, scraping as many cooked bits from the bottom of the pot as possible.
+• Add broth, orange and lime juices and deglaze the pot, scraping as many cooked bits from the bottom of the pot as possible.

-• Place the pork in the Instant Pot and top with the onion and garlic and any leftover spice rub.
+• Place the pork in the Instant Pot and top with the deglazing liquid, onion and garlic and any leftover spice rub.

-• Cook on the “Meat” setting for 60 minutes and use the natural release method.
+• Cook on the "Meat" setting for 60 minutes (15 min/lb) and use the natural release method.

 • Pre-heat the slow cooker on high.

-• Add the olive oil to a skillet and brown the pork on all sides on medium heat.
-You may have to work in batches to brown all of the pork: Add as much pork will fit comfortably into your skillet.
-When browned on all sides, remove the pork and set aside on a plate until all the pieces are browned.
+• Add the olive oil to a skillet and brown the pork on all sides on medium heat and set aside on a plate.

-• Add the broth, lime and orange juices to the pan and deglaze, working up any crispy bits on the pan.
+• Add the broth, lime and orange juices and deglaze the skillet.

-• Add the pan juices, browned pork, onion and garlic to the slow cooker and cover.
-Turn the slow cooker to low and cook for 8-10 hours.
+• Add the pan juices, browned pork, onion and garlic and leftover spice rub to the slow cooker and cover.
+Turn to low and cook for 8-10 hours.

 • Pre-heat the oven to 300 °F degrees.

-• In a large oven-safe pot or Dutch oven, add the olive oil.
+• In a large oven-safe pot or Dutch oven, heat the olive oil at medium heat on the stovetop.

-• Add the broth, lime and orange juices to the pot and deglaze, scraping up any stuck-on bits.
+• Add the broth, lime and orange juices and deglaze the pot.

-• Add the pork, onion, garlic and any leftover spice rub to the pot and cover.
+• Add the pan juices, pork, onion, garlic and any leftover spice rub to the pot and cover.
 Bake in the oven for about 3 ½ hours until the meat is tender and shreddable.

 • With two forks, pull the meat into shreds.